Danielotuo/digital-store/README.md

 # digital-store
-Complete SaaS app built with flask
+A SaaS app built with flask where anyone can create:
+- an online store
+- create products
+- set prices for their products
+- stripe integration
+- email receipt confirmation